tarwn/azure-event-processing-with-eventhubs/LocalQueuesForRemoteEventHubs/Readme.md

 A web application will be able to publish to either Queue (local) or EventHubs (cloud).
-A corresponding trigger will pick up the event and process it thrgouh some set of handlers that are wired to handle that type of event.
+A corresponding trigger will pick up the event and process it through some set of handlers that are wired to handle that type of event.

 Locally, for test purposes, there is also a HttpTrigger to publish